Provost and Vice President of Academic Affairs

 Assistant and associate deans help deans of colleges with the leadership and management of academic, curricular, and faculty matters in that academic unit.
 Assistant and Associate Deans have broader duties than program chairs, assist with the management of numerous academic disciplines, and have a more limited teaching load than program chairs.

-Academic Program Chairs
+Department and Academic Program Chairs

 |Hiring of adjunct faculty